 Once everything is ready to start the surgery, the veterinarian covers the surgical area with sterile drapes and opens a sterile instrument kit.
 Speying is a complete ovariohysterectomy i.e. the surgeon opens the abdomen and locates the uterus and both ovaries.
 The ligament and blood vessels between the ovaries and the kidneys are clamped and ligated (tied off).
-Depending on the size of your pet, this ligation may be done with suture material or stainless steel clips (haemoclips).
 The base of the uterus is then similarly clamped and ligated.
 The entire uterus and both ovaries are then removed.
 The abdomen is then closed with 3 layers of sutures - one in the muscle, the next in the fat under the skin, and then the skin itself.

 Castration of dogs is performed by removing both testicles through a small incision just in front of the scrotum.
 The entire testicle is clamped, ligated and removed - it is not a vasectomy!
 Once the testicles have been removed, the skin and subcutaneous fat are closed with 2 layers of sutures.
 Cats are done slightly differently - a small incision is made over each testicle, the testicle is removed and then the skin incision is left open to heal.

 After the surgery